-- If you have applied as a Control Centre Officer, you will work the Communications Assistant roster until you're completed all the Control Centre Officer training this could be 6 12 months. - NSW Health facilities have a no smoking policy.
+- If you have applied as a Control Centre Officer, you will work the Communications Assistant roster until you're completed all the Control Centre Officer training this could be 6 12 months. - Shift work will affect your family and lifestyle.
+You will need to discuss the implications to your home life with your family. - NSW Health facilities have a no smoking policy.
 Smoking is only allowed off premises during the rostered break period.
-You will not be allowed to leave in order to take an unplanned break.
+You will not be allowed to leave in order to take an unplanned break. - Control Centres work to operational demand, therefore not every leave request can be granted.
+Focus will be on shift swaps rather than management changing rosters to facilitate leave requests. - From time to time management may review and make changes to rosters and shifts to better accommodate operational need.